emwhy/assertflow/README.md

 ## Implementing emw-Assertion

-To get access to all of "expect" and "assertionGroup" methods, implement **Assertor** interface to your test class.
+To get access to all emw-Assertion methods that include "expect" and "assertionGroup" methods, implement **Assertor** interface to your test class.

+If you want all of your test classes to have access to emw-Assertion methods, create a base test class that implements **Assertor** interface.

-Once this is done, all methods become available in any method within the class.
+Once the interface is implemented, all methods become available in any method within the test class.

 ```java
 public class AssertionTest implements Assertor {